RoboJackets/igvc-software/documents/design/cone_of_shame.md

 ### Affected Packages

-- igvc_perception
 - igvc_navigation
+    - src/mapper/fakecone.cpp [new]
+    - src/mapper/mapper.cpp [modify]

 ### Schedule

-Subtask 1 (11/24/2019): Finish creating the map and publish it
+Subtask 1 (11/24/2019): Finish creating the layer

-Subtask 2 (11/28/2019): Modify the navigation stack to incorporate new map data
+Subtask 2 (11/28/2019): Modify mapper.cpp to insert the new layer

-Code Review (12/2/2019): Most likely I would have everything figured out by then and ready for review
+Code Review (12/2/2019): Most likely I would have everything figured out by then and ready for review.
+Hopefully it could be sooner.